The Best Skincare for Menopause

 There is more to the story.
 Studies show that hair loss during menopause is a direct result of a hormonal imbalance.3 The decrease in estrogen and progesterone that we experience triggers your body to produce androgens, a group of male hormones.
 Androgens are responsible for those pesky hairs that you may find growing on your face during menopause.
 However, androgens also make your hair follicles smaller, which results in hair loss on your head during perimenopause.4

-Fortunately, there are a number of steps you can take to balance your hormones naturally and find relief of your symptoms.
+Fortunately, there are a number of steps you can take to balance your hormones naturally and find relief from your symptoms.
 One of those steps is to remove hormone-disrupting chemicals that are often found in your personal care products and plastics.
 Most personal care products contain phthalates and parabens.
-These toxins wreck havoc on your hormones.
-My favorite all-natural and environmentally friendly makeup source is Beauty Counter.
-Their products are toxin free and they last all day.
+These toxins wreak havoc on your hormones.
+That’s exactly why I decided to develop my own skincare line that’s absolutely free of chemicals and toxic ingredients.
 It’s the perfect, clean-beauty protection from harsh winters, and busy schedules to keep skin glowing all season long!

 Estrogen and Your Skin & Nails